trickypr/ti/README.md

 - [ ] Opening and closing flowers
 - [ ] Diferent types of chests
 - [ ] Myselium takeing over other organics
-- [ ] Dekaying leaves drop particals
+- [ ] Decaying leaves drop particals
 - [ ] Change spawners baised on where they are
 - [ ] Pasive drying sponges
 - [ ] Better fuels